 ARTICLE VI.
 Committees of the Faculty Senate

 Par.
 1. The Executive Committee shall consist of fourteen persons.
 The president of the University, or, in the absence of the president, a designee of the president; the provost; the chair of the Faculty Senate; the vice chair of the Faculty Senate; the immediate past chair of the Faculty Senate; the secretary of the University Faculty shall be members ex officio.
 In addition, there shall be eight faculty members of the Faculty Senate, one representing each of the constituent faculties, elected at large by the Faculty Senate for one-year terms.
-Each of the elected members of the Faculty Senate Executive Committee shall serve ex officio on the faculty executive committee of his or her constituent faculty.
-A member may be successively re-elected to membership of the Executive Committee for the duration of his or her term as a member of the Faculty Senate.
+Each of the elected members of the Faculty Senate Executive Committee shall serve ex officio on the faculty executive committee or corresponding entity of his or her constituent faculty pursuant to Faculty Senate Bylaw X. A member may be successively re-elected to membership of the Executive Committee for the duration of his or her term as a member of the Faculty Senate.
 The chair of the Faculty Senate or, in the absence of the chair, the vice chair shall serve as chair of the Executive Committee.

 Par.
 2. The Executive Committee shall consult with the president on such matters as the president may bring before it; it shall be empowered to act for the Faculty Senate between meetings on matters requiring emergency action; and it shall advise the president in the selection of officers of academic administration whose positions carry responsibilities extending beyond a single constituent faculty.